Linuxbrew/brew/docs/Maintainer-Guidelines.md

 Maybe you were looking for the [Formula Cookbook](Formula-Cookbook.md)?

-This document is a work in progress.
+This document is current practice.
 If you wish to change or discuss any of the below: open a PR to suggest a change.

 ## Quick checklist